joseluisserranoricardo/joseluisserranoricardo/README.md

 - Optimization and modeling expertise
 - Advanced mathematical foundations
 - Structured problem-solving skills

+My goal is to integrate mathematical rigor with real-world financial and business decision-making.

 ---

 ⭐ Thank you for visiting my profile.